Best Gerbil Food: What I Feed My Gerbils and Why

 You should also give your gerbils a small portion of fresh vegetables or fruit a couple of times a week.
 This can be in addition to their regular food or part of what makes up their daily tablespoon.

-We recommend scatter-feeding your gerbils, rather than providing food in a dish, except when it comes to fresh foods.
+I recommend scatter-feeding your gerbils, rather than providing food in a dish, except when it comes to fresh foods.
 These should be given in a small dish or on a flat surface and removed after 24 hours.

 Sources: